-ANSWER: Defendant Mohammed objects to the terms "crew" and "misconduct" as argumentative, vague and undefined.
+ANSWER: Defendant Mohammed objects to the term "misconduct" as argumentative, vague and undefined.
 Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-89. During the FBI investigation, which spanned at least eight years, City officials had reason to believe that Watts and his crew were committing ongoing criminal activity on the streets-extorting drug dealers and framing citizens for crimes they did not commit-yet City officials took no steps to prevent these abuses from occurring.
+89. During the FBI investigation, which spanned at least eight years, City officials had reason to believe that Watts and his crew continued engaging in criminal activity on the streets-extorting drug dealers and framing citizens for crimes they did not commit-yet City officials took no steps to prevent these abuses from occurring.